hidebe9203/sagojo-34/README.md

 |password|string|null: false, unique: true|

 ### Association
-- has_many :likes
+- has_many :likes, dependent: :destroy
 - has_one :profile
-- has_many :workstatuses
+- has_many :workstatuses, dependent: :destroy